Goodnight, Irene: Use in football

 "Goodnight Irene" is sung by supporters of English football team Bristol Rovers.
-It was first sung at a fireworks display at the Stadium the night before a Home game against Plymouth Argyle in 1950.
+It was first sung at a fireworks display at the Stadium the night before a home game against Plymouth Argyle in 1950.
 During the game, the following day, Rovers were winning quite comfortably and the few Argyle supporters present began to leave early prompting a chorus of "Goodnight Argyle" from the Rovers supporters—the tune stuck and "Goodnight Irene" became the club song.
 The song was sung by Plymouth Argyle supporters for a long time before this and this added to the goading by the Bristol Rovers fans.

 Other uses

 In professional wrestling, "Adorable" Adrian Adonis frequently referred to his finishing move—a standard sleeperhold—as "Goodnight, Irene."

+In the 2013 videogame BioShock Infinite, the song is heard being sung at the Raffle Fair, in the beginning of the game.
+It is an early indication of the anachronistic nature of the story, as it is set in the year of 1912.

+In Team Fortress 2, when revenge-killing an enemy or jeering as the Engineer, he has a chance to say: "Oh, good night, Irene!".